gimli-org/gimli/INSTALLATION.rst

     conda update -c gimli -c conda-forge pygimli

 The only drawback using conda is that you are bound to the rhythm we update the binary packages.
-Conda also can be seen as a sandbox Linux inside your system and it might be difficult to combine system python packages and conda pyGIMLi.
+Conda also can be seen as a sandbox inside your system and it might be difficult to combine system python packages and conda pyGIMLi.
 If you like to keep your pyGIMLi version more recent (including all possible drawbacks of versions that are actively developed) you should compile pyGIMli